Formula milk, also known as baby formula or infant formula, is usually made from cows' milk that has been treated to make it more suitable for babies.

 Growing-up milk (toddler milk) is suitable from 1 year, but ask a health visitor for advice first.

-Growing-up and toddler milks are marketed as an alternative to whole cows' milk for toddlers and children over 1 year old.
-There's no evidence to suggest that these products provide extra nutritional benefits for young children.
+Growing-up and toddler milks are marketed as an alternative to cows' milk for toddlers and children over 1 year old.
+But children aged 1 to 5 years do not need formula milks including infant formula, follow-on formula, growing up or other toddler milks.

 Types of milk to avoid